NateRich.net Docs Lab Tools

 Quintile Lottery is a smart-contract raffle where every round is self-contained: tickets are purchased, the pot accumulates, and when the deadline passes anyone can trigger the draw.
 Winners are selected by the contract using public on-chain randomness — no trusted third party decides the outcome.

-The demo lives on Sepolia testnet at the lottery app.
-It costs testnet ETH only.
 Try the no-wallet simulator to model any round before connecting.

 How a round works